Frequently Asked Questions about LANDesk

 LANDesk has been deployed on over 3600 workstations, both Windows and OS X, with no adverse effects on performance.

 The LANDesk Agent is only active while utilizing remote assistance features and sending inventory to the core server.
 The rest of the time, it is inactive and will not interfere with network communication.

 What is Remote Assistance?

-The Remote Assistance feature in LANDesk lets you share control of your computer with a DoIT Help Desk analyst.
-This will help DoIT to more quickly and accurately troubleshoot and resolve problems.
-Please note: the Help Desk cannot access your computer or provide remote assistance without your explicit permission.
+The Remote Assistance feature in LANDesk lets you share control of your computer with a Service Desk analyst.
+This will help them to more quickly and accurately troubleshoot and resolve problems.
+Please note: the Service Desk cannot access your computer or provide remote assistance without your explicit permission.
 To authorize an analyst to help you remotely, you will need to click OK when presented with a remote assistance dialog box.

 Does Remote Assistance work when I am using my workstation off campus?

 Yes, Remote Assistance works with workstations that are not on Creighton's network, using the LANDesk Management Gateway.